Saralyn R. Daly

-Saralyn Ruth Daly (born May 11, 1924) is an American writer and translator.
+Saralyn Ruth Daly (May 11, 1924 – August 1, 2018) was an American writer and translator.

-Life
+Early life and career

-Daly was born on May 11, 1924 in Huntington, West Virginia.
+Saralyn Ruth Daly was born on May 11, 1924, in Huntington, West Virginia.
 She earned a Ph.D from Ohio State University in English in 1950.
 The title of her doctoral dissertation was "The Historye of the Patriarks".
 After graduation she joined the faculty at Midwestern State University (then Midwestern University) in the early 1950s.

-She was a professor at California State University, Los Angeles from 1962 to 1988, and is now Professor Emerita.
+Daly was a professor at California State University, Los Angeles from 1962 to 1988, and is now Professor Emerita.
 During her tenure she received the outstanding professor award in the College of Arts and Letters at California State University, Los Angeles for the 1979–1980 academic year.
 She was also a professor of Linguistics at Texas Tech University.